Geneticscrol/Portfolio-Website/README.md

 ## For more info visit the official github page for **[Live Term](https://github.com/Cveinnt/liveTerm)**

-## Note: THis website is made by using Live Term which is created by Cveinnt.
+## Note: This website is made by using Live Term which is created by Cveinnt.
 I nor own neither created Live Term.